datarevenue-berlin/devops-challenge/README.md

 ## Notes
 - This should take you between 20-60 minutes depending on your linux experience
 - Use python3
-- The dockerfile should inherit from for minimal image size `alpine:latest` but `ubuntu:16:04` is also accepted
+- The dockerfile should inherit, for minimal image size, from `alpine:latest` but `ubuntu:16:04` is also accepted
 - You are not allowed to change any files (except the Dockerfile).

-Due to use the base image `alpine:latest` you will run into some problems especially concerning glibc compatibility in case you can't find a solution for this you may switch to using `ubuntu:16:04` as the base image or check dockerhub there are plenty of images on dockerhub that deal with the problem.
-The references should help you to fix problems regarding glibc.
+Due to using the base image `alpine:latest` you will run into some problems especially concerning glibc compatibility in case you can't find a solution for this you may switch to using `ubuntu:16:04` as the base image.
+On dockerhub there are plenty of images that deal with the glibc problem.
+The references should also provide help to fix problems regarding glibc.
 You will need experience in compiling and installing programs from source though.
-Don't forget to set your locales after successful installtion.
+Don't forget to set your locales after successful installation.

+## Attention
+We have seen many solution where applicants use a second FROM statement.
+Please note that this is not a valid solution as your are basically changing the base images which decreases the difficulty of the challenge.

+See the following SO discussion for more information: https://stackoverflow.com/questions/33322103/multiple-froms-what-it-means

 ## Evaluation